What cookies are used on the Volcanic platform?

-- Go to the site's URL and right click with your mouse
+- Go to the site's homepage and right click with your mouse anywhere on the page

-- Click Inspect (the last item) from the the list that appears
+- Click Inspect in the the list that appears

-- Tabs will appear at the bottom of the page
+- Tabs will appear on the right of the page

 - Review the list on the left hand side and you will see a cookie icon - it even looks like a cookie - click on this until the arrow points down